monyarm/NovelVM/README.md

 For the GOG Might and Magic 4-5 installation, install the game to your computer, and do the following steps:

 -   The game1.inst (CUE) and game1.gog (BIN) file from the game folder is a CD image.
 Use software like Virtual CloneDrive to mount it as a drive.
 Linux and MacOS users can use bchunk to convert it to an ISO.
 -   Copy all the .cc files from the subfolder in the mounted drive to a new empty game folder that you create for the game.
 -   Copy all the music/\*.ogg files from the GOG installation to your game folder.
 You'll then need to rename all of them from xeen??.ogg to track??.ogg
-  - You should then be able to point ScummVM to this new game folder, and the CD talkie version should be detected.
+-   You should then be able to point NovelVM to this new game folder, and the CD talkie version should be detected.

 Savegames from either Clouds or Darkside of Xeen games can be